Are You a Professional Woman and Mother to a Special Needs Child? This is For You.

 If I ask for flexible scheduling, will I have to sacrifice career growth?

 This program is designed to leave you feeling more relaxed while simultaneously more empowered.
-It’s created to connect you with other women who have walked a similar journey as you’re experiencing now.
+It’s created to connect you with other parents who have walked a similar journey as you’re experiencing now.
 Through each lesson and conversation, you’ll start to feel encouraged and inspired that it truly is possible to have it all.

 This is More Than an E-Course.
 It’s an Experience You Can’t Find Anywhere Else.